uivlis/conditional-tokens/source/pm-trading-db.md

 At this point you should have a `geth --rinkeby` node running alongside an instance of **pm-trading-db**.

-## Custom event receiver
+## Custom event receivers

 ### Implement Python event receiver
 With custom event receivers you will be able to listen for events on your own contracts.
-Custom event receivers can be set up in Tradingdb extending `django_eth_events.chainevents.AbstractEventReceiver` and then defining methods:
+Custom event receivers can be set up in **pm-trading-db** extending `django_eth_events.chainevents.AbstractEventReceiver` and then defining methods:
-  - `save(decoded_event, block_info)`: Will process events when received. `block_info` will return [web3 block structure](https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.getBlock) of the ethereum block where the event is found.
+  - `save(decoded_event, block_info)`: Will process events when received. `block_info` will have the [web3 block structure](https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.getBlock) of the ethereum block where the event is found.
   - `rollback(decoded_event, block_info)`: Will process events in case of reorg.
 The event will be the same that in `save`, so you decide how to rollback the changes (in case that's needed).

 Every `decoded_event` has `address` and `name`, and then decoded params under `params` key. `address` is always lowercase without `0x`.
 Example of event: